 NOTE: If you're working in a report, the Calendar View can reflect dates spread across multiple sheets.
 Make sure all of the sheets contain column names that exactly match what you've selected in the Calendar Settings.
 Tasks from sheets that don't contain these columns won't appear in the calendar as expected.

 - If you've set up row hierarchy in your sheet, you can choose whether to Display Summary Tasks.
-De-selecting this option will hide the top-level parent row and only display sub-tasks in the Calendar View.
+Uncheck this option to hide the top-level parent row and only display sub-tasks in the Calendar View.

 NOTE: This will remove the summary tasks from the Smartsheet calendar view, but not from the version published to Google or iCal.
 As row hierarchy doesn't appear in the Grid View of a report, the option to Display Summary Tasks isn't available in the Calendar View of a report.

-- Select Display My Reminders to display a bell icon on each day in the calendar that a reminder is scheduled to be sent to you.
+- Select Display My Reminders to display a reminder icon (a bell) on each day in the calendar that a reminder is scheduled to be sent to you.
 All sheet collaborators have the option to display their own reminders.

-NOTE: As Reminders can't be created from a report, the option to Display My Reminders isn't available in the Calendar View of a report.
+NOTE: Reminders can't be created from a report, so Display My Reminders isn't available in the Calendar View of a report.